adityaramesh/aws_dns/README.md

 - Install pip for Python 3.
 - Install awscli using pip.
-- After installation, type `aws configure`, and enter the credentials that you obtained previously.
+- After installation, **log in as root**, type `aws configure`, and enter the credentials that you obtained previously.
+Since the service will be started by root, the AWS configuration needs to be associated with root.
+You can also type `aws configure` using your account if you wish to use the `aws` utility locally.

 # Getting Started